 1) The Eiffel Tower Has The Best Views In Paris

-Let’s face it, the Eiffel Tower is the most famous symbol of Paris.
+Let’s face it, the Eiffel Tower is the most famous symbol of Paris and you should be part of any 2 weeks in Europe Itinerary.
 Most everyone who travels to Paris wants to see the Eiffel Tower!
 Admittedly, there is nothing quite like it.

 You can eat or drink champagne inside of it.
 You can climb in it or elevate it.
 It is a very popular, take-your-breath-away, iconic attraction to visit.

 One of the easiest ways to see one of the best views in Paris is to literally walk around it.
 Please be advised though there are very tall glass walls surrounding it on all four sides.